Medium

 Health Tracks:

-If you need help with your child’s Health Tracks checkups, , referrals, or to arrange rides to your child’s Health Tracks appointments, you contact our Health Tracks Call Center.
+If you need help with your child’s Health Tracks checkups, referrals, or to arrange rides to your child’s Health Tracks appointments, you can contact Health Tracks:

 Human Service Zone Offices

 North Dakota is divided into 19 human service zones.
-Human service zones process eligibility for HHS programs.
+Human service zones process eligibility for Health and Human Services (HHS) programs.
 Every zone has an office where you can get help with Medicaid, Child Care Assistance Program (CCAP), Low Income Home Energy Assistance Program (LIHEAP), Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), and more.
 Most zones support more than one county.

 Help with Auxiliary Aids and Services